ahadulislampinoy/sedide-client/README.md

 # Sedide

-A micro social media where user can share their latest updates with images.
+A micro social media platform where user can share their latest updates with with accompanying images.

 ## Live Link